 Acer and Apple are very different in their approach to laptop manufacturing.
 Acer makes a wide range of Windows and Chrome OS models at various price points, including productivity and gaming models, while Apple exclusively makes premium productivity laptops.
 Though more expensive, Apple laptops are generally superior in build quality and user experience.
 See our recommendations for the best Apple laptops.

 Acer and HP are major laptop manufacturers producing a wide range of Windows and Chrome OS laptops.
-HP generally has more premium models like the Spectre and Omnibook lines, and they also have more workstation and business offerings.
+HP generally have more premium models like the Spectre and Omnibook lines, and they also have more workstation and business offerings.
 However, Acer's mid-range and budget models are usually of better value, providing a superior user experience and better performance at a lower price.
 See our recommendations for the best HP laptops.

 Although there's a lot of overlap, ASUS generally has a wider range of offerings than Acer, as they produce more premium models like their Zenbook and ROG (Republic of Gamers) lines, and they also experiment more with newer form factors and features, like dual-screen laptops and gaming tablets.
 However, Acer's mid-range and budget models are usually of better value, providing a better user experience at the same price or less.
 See our recommendations for the best ASUS laptops.